okta/odyssey/packages/docs/base/typography.md

 <Description>

-Odyssey ships with a base font of `14px`.
+Odyssey ships with a base font-size of `16px`.
 However there are times when different sizes are required.

 </Description>